devuri/wpframework/README.md

 Before you begin the installation process, ensure you have the following prerequisites:

-1. **PHP**: Raydium requires PHP version 7.4 or higher.
+**PHP**: Raydium requires PHP version 7.4 or higher.
 Verify your PHP version using the command: `php -v`.

-2. **Composer**: Raydium uses Composer for dependency management.
-Install Composer from [getcomposer.org](https://getcomposer.org/download/) if you haven't already.
+**Composer**: Raydium uses Composer for dependency management.

-3. **MySQL or MariaDB Database**: Ensure you have access to a MySQL or MariaDB database.
-You'll need the database credentials during the WordPress setup.
+**MySQL or MariaDB Database**: You'll need the database credentials during the WordPress setup.

-4. **Web Server**: Any standard web server like Apache or Nginx capable of serving PHP applications.
-Make sure it's configured to serve the `public` directory of your Raydium project as the web root.
+**Web Server**: Any standard web server like Apache or Nginx.

-5. **Command Line Access**: You'll need terminal or command line access to execute Composer commands.
+**Command Line Access**: You'll need terminal or command line access to execute Composer commands.

 ## Installation